top of page

 J.P.
 Singh

 J.P.
-(Principal Investigator) is Distinguished University Professor and Co-Director of the Center for Advancing Human-Machine Partnership at George Mason University.
+(Principal Investigator for Minerva and CASE) is Distinguished University Professor and Co-Director of the Center for Advancing Human-Machine Partnership at George Mason University.
 He is also Richard von Weizsäcker Fellow with the Robert Bosch Academy, Berlin.
 He works at the intersection of technology, culture and political economy in global contexts examining transformative impacts from provision of telephone service in poor countries, to the use of AI in global value chains in cutting-edge industries.
 J.P. has consulted or advised international organizations such as the British Council, UNESCO, the World Bank, and the World Trade Organization, and conducted field research in 36 countries.
 His current book project explores AI and innovation in Germany, India, and the United States.
 A winner of numerous research awards and fellowships, he has written 10 books and over 100 scholarly articles.

 Key Skills: Political economy of AI in comparative contexts